-Outside of my dissertation research, I have worked on case assignment, the nature of grammatical functions, and implicit arguments.
+Outside of my dissertation research, I have worked on case assignment (particularly in Finnish), the nature of grammatical functions, and implicit arguments.

-- Movement of properties and properties of movement at WCCFL 35 at the University of Calgary
+- I presented Movement of properties and properties of movement at GLOW 40 in Leiden and WCCFL 35 at the University of Calgary